This post may contain affiliate links. Please read my disclosure policy for more details.

 - Drain them on the kitchen paper and sprinkle with a little salt.

-- They are best served hot and freshly fried, but they’re still good warm so that the juicy melted mozzarella cheese stretches from our hands to your mouth in thin delicious strands.
-YUMMY! : )
+- They are best served hot and freshly fried.
+When they’re still warm the creamy melted mozzarella cheese stretches from your hands to your mouth in thin, delicious strands.
+How yummy is that?! : )

-Before we go to the recipe below, here a few notes about the ingredients and substitutions.
+Before we get into the recipe below, here are some things to remember about the ingredients and possible substitutions.

 Parmesan: it adds plenty of flavor and makes the rice richer.

-Saffron: the classic arancini recipe uses saffron which lends flavor and a color making them to look like “little oranges” (that’s why are called “arancini” or “arancine” in Italian).
-However, saffron is an expensive spice and I’m using here for the sake of tradition, but you’re welcome to skip it. ; )
+Saffron: The classic arancini recipe uses saffron, which lends flavor and color, making them look like “little oranges” (that’s why they are called “arancini” or “arancine” in Italian).
+However, saffron is an expensive spice, and I’m using it here for the sake of tradition, but you’re welcome to skip it. ; )

 Mozzarella: I always use fresh mozzarella in water for this recipe.
-And if you look for more fresh mozzarella recipes, this collection is perfect to inspire you!
+And if you want more fresh mozzarella recipes, this collection is perfect to inspire you!

-Bread crumbs: fine breadcrumbs works better than panko crumbs and makes a nice and smooth crispy outside.
+Breadcrumbs: Fine breadcrumbs work better than panko crumbs and make a nice, smooth, crispy outside.

-Salt & pepper: taste and make sure you adjust the seasoning to your taste, the rice should be flavorful, not bland.
+Salt & pepper: Season the rice to taste and make sure it’s flavorful, not bland.

-Once you’ve made risotto, you stir in chopped parsley, basil or your favorite herbs, and you can fill the centre of your rice balls with extra ingredients that pairs beautifully with mozzarella.
-You might try cooked peas, sautéed spinach, sun dried tomato pesto or paste, arugula pesto, gorgonzola, or diced ham, ground beef ragu’, or salami if you go for the meat option.
+Once you’ve made risotto, stir in chopped parsley, basil, or your favorite herbs, and fill the center of your rice balls with extra ingredients that pair beautifully with mozzarella.
+You might try cooked peas, sautéed spinach, sun-dried tomato pesto or paste, arugula pesto, gorgonzola, diced ham, ground beef ragu’, or salami if you choose the meat option.

-Yes, once these Italian rice balls are coated in breadcrumbs, they keep well in the fridge for up to 3 days and they’re freezable too.
-But for best result, I suggest you to deep fry your rice balls just before serving.
-Hot, crispy and delicious are best!
+Yes, once these Italian rice balls are coated in breadcrumbs, they keep well in the fridge for up to 3 days and are freezable, too.
+But I suggest deep fry your rice balls just before serving for the best result.
+Hot, crispy, and delicious are best!

-if you’ve already fried them, no problem, they keep well in the fridge for up to 2-3 days and they’re freezable as well.
-To serve them, preheat the oven to 180C/350F, and bake them for 10-12 minutes.
+If you’ve already fried them, no problem.
+They keep well in the fridge for 2-3 days and are freezable.
+To serve them, preheat the oven to 180C/350F and bake them for 10-12 minutes.
 If the rice balls are frozen, make sure you thaw them first.

 Looking for more classic Italian appetizers?